-The public hearing on July 18, 2019 was attended by the applicant's representative (Jim Ries) and approximately six (6) other members from the applicant team, approximately six (6) members from the community, and a representative from the Council District 10 office (Jordan Beroukheim).
-Four (4) speaker cards were submitted for the hearing, including three (3) speaker cards with general comments and one (1) from the Council District 10 representative.
+The public hearing was attended by the applicant's representative (Jim Ries) and approximately six (6) other members from the applicant team, and approximately five (5) members from the community.
+Three (3) speaker cards were submitted for the hearing, including one (1) speaker card in opposition of the project, and two (2) speaker cards with general comments.